ggeorgievx/core/docs/glue42-core/02_getting-started/03_setting-application/01_vanilla-js/vanilla.md

 init().catch(console.error);
 ```

-When `GlueWeb()` resolves, we get a `glue` object which we can use to access the full Glue42 Web API **TODO**.
+When `GlueWeb()` resolves, we get a `glue` object which we can use to access the full [Glue42 Web API](../../../../reference/core/latest/glue42%20web/index.html).
 By default we are not required to pass a config object to `GlueWeb()`, but if you wish you can do so.
 Check out the [Glue42 Client](../../../what-is-glue42-core/core-concepts/glue42-client/index.html) section for more info on the possible options.

 That's it, the application is now configured as a [Glue42 Client](../../../what-is-glue42-core/core-concepts/glue42-client/index.html) and can connect to the [Glue42 Environment](../../../what-is-glue42-core/core-concepts/environment/index.html).